Find Cheap Homeowners Insurance Quotes in Your Area

 Damage to your home can be very expensive, even if your homeowners insurance covers part of the cost of the damage.
 It may be enticing to make a claim and perform the repairs yourself.
 But while you might be able to do the work yourself, there is no guarantee that you'll save much money by doing so.

 Most of the time, insurers will let you do the work yourself, but the amount of supervision they'll want to provide will differ by the severity and complexity of the damage and the insurer's policies.
-The insurer is also more likely to grant you permission if the work requires relatively little skill, such as cleaning up debris, than if it's highly technical, like plumbing.
+The insurer is also more likely to grant you permission if the work requires relatively little skill, such as cleaning up debris, rather than if it's highly technical, like plumbing.

 Your city may require all electrical work to be done by a licensed electrician.
 If you can't or don't get these approvals, you may not be legally allowed to do the repairs yourself.
 Check with your local department of buildings or development services to see what permissions are necessary for your repair.

-If you have a mortgage on your home, your lender may have a say in who performs a repair on your house, and they might not permit you to do the repairs yourself.
-One common clause in mortgage contracts is that your lender must be named on insurance claim checks.
+If you have a mortgage on your home, your lender may have a say in who performs a repair on your house, and it might not permit you to do the repairs yourself.
+One common clause in mortgage contracts says that your lender must be named on insurance claim checks.

 Usually, the bank will place the money in escrow and use the funds to pay the contractor directly once the repairs are completed.
 And since the bank controls the money and has an interest in making sure that your house is repaired well, it may not allow you to do the work yourself.
 So check with your mortgage company to see if it permits self-repairs.

 Even if your insurance company gives you the go-ahead to do the repairs on your home, you should seriously consider the risks and whether it's worth it to do the work yourself before committing to self-repair.